Facebook Shadow Profiles: Introduction

-Our empirical analysis relies on the entire browsing history of about 5'000 representative U.S. internet users in 2016, combined with information on whether the visited websites interacted with Facebook servers through engagement buttons.
+Our empirical analysis relies on the entire browsing history of about 5'000 representative U.S. internet users, combined with information on whether the visited websites interacted with Facebook servers through engagement buttons.
 This allows us to measure Facebook's ability to track users across the web.
-Specifically, we estimate the share of online activity (measured in visits and time spent online) that can be tracked by Facebook, distinguishing between users and non-users of Facebook.
-In addition, we document the extent of tracking by user demographics, browsing intensity, and types of domains.

-Our results show that Facebook's technology is present on 52\% of websites visited, accounting for 40\% of browsing time.
-Facebook can track 55\% of the websites visited by Facebook users, and 44\% of non-Facebook users, which amounts to 41\% and 38\% of browsing time, respectively.
-While websites visited by Facebook users are covered more by Facebook's engagement buttons, this difference largely disappears after controlling for browsing time.
-The absence of differences in browsing time tracked is robust across users with varying demographics.
-Facebook's ability to track is prevalent even on privacy-sensitive websites but less so in website categories likely to be competing with Facebook.
-These findings provide a core insight: irrespective of the decision to avoid Facebook, demographics, or the websites users decide to visit, Facebook can follow close to half of users' attention online.
+Importantly, we can distinguish between Facebook users and user that choose not to visit the Facebook platform.
+After documenting the extent of surveillance Facebook can engage in with respect to anyone's web browsing activities, we show that the data Facebook can collect through its engagement buttons is useful to infer personal information about non-users of Facebook.
+Users of Facebook reveal personal information, such as birthday, gender, education and occupation to the platform.
+Because our data allow us to observe individuals' demographic information, we can mimic what Facebook could do and train a machine learning model to predict demographic outcomes -- such as age, gender, education, and income -- based on the web browsing activity of Facebook users.
+Given that the web browsing activity of users and non-users of Facebook overlaps, we can then use this model to predict demographic outcomes of non-users of Facebook.